 We made certain reclassifications of prior period amounts in the financial statements to conform to the 2006 presentation.
 These reclassifications have no impact on net income previously reported.
+The reclassifications principally related to the classification of certain expenses and inclusion of the Limited Partners' interest in the Operating Partnership and preferred distributions of the Operating Partnership in the determination of net income from continuing operations.
 Also, significant property dispositions during 2004 and 2005 have been reclassified in the statements of operations and comprehensive income for the periods ended December 31, 2004 and 2005.